Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 .. figure:: /_static/developer/building-a-webclient-module/artist-grid.png
    :width: 100%

-.. note:: Feel free to add some more artist with Postman so your filter results are more interesting :) You might also notice that when you change things with postman the web interface updates automatically.
+.. note:: Feel free to add some more artists with Postman so your filter results are more interesting :) You might also notice that when you change things with postman the web interface updates automatically.